MBS cancels final drone show on 18 Feb due to mechanical issues & apologises for inconvenience

 MBS apologises after it cancels drone show

-People who had missed what was supposed to be the first five drone shows, and were planning to come down for the show on Sunday, might be disappointed by its sudden cancellation.
+On MBS’ Facebook page, some people who were planning to come down for the show on Sunday expressed disappointment at the cancellation.

 The IR also thanked visitors for their “strong support” of the inaugural drone series.